 TGbe editor: Modify the section as the following (Track Changes ON):

-After a successful multi-link (re)setup between a non-AP MLD and an AP MLD, a PMKSA and PTKSA are established between the non-AP MLD and the AP MLD (see Clause 12 (Security)).
-The PTKSA is used for cryptographic encapsulation across all setup links as described in 12.5.3.3 (CCMP cryptographic encapsulation) and 12.5.5.3 (GCMP cryptographic encapsulation).
+After a successful multi-link (re)setup between a non-AP MLD and an AP MLD, a PMKSA, a PTKSA, (#6205) a GTKSA, an IGTKSA, if management frame protection is enabled, and a BIGTKSA, if beacon protection is enabled are established between the non-AP MLD and the AP MLD (see Clause 12 (Security)).
+The PTKSA and GTKSA are used for cryptographic encapsulation and decapsulation of individually addressed MPDUs and group addressed MPDUs respectively, across all setup links as described in 12.5.3.3 (CCMP cryptographic encapsulation), 12.5.5.3 (GCMP cryptographic encapsulation), 12.5.3.4 (CCMP decapsulation) and 12.5.5.4 (GCMP decapsulation).
+When management frame protection is enabled, the IGTKSA is used to provide integrity protection for group addressed robust management frames across all setup links as described in 12.6.19 (Protection of robust Management frames).
+When beacon protection is enabled, the BIGTKSA is used to provide integrity protection for Beacon frames across all setup links as described in 12.6.23 (Protection of Beacon frames).

-Different links use different GTK/IGTK/BIGTK and each link has its own PN space.
+Different (#6205) APs affiliated with an AP MLD use different GTK/IGTK/BIGTK.
+Each AP and the corresponding non-AP STA affiliated with an associated non-AP MLD maintains a single PN/IPN/BIPN for each GTK/IGTK/BIGTK.
 The GTK/IGTK/BIGTK of each setup links are delivered to the non-AP MLD using a single 4-way handshake as defined in 12.7.6 (4-way handshake).
 When a GTK/IGTK/BIGTK update is triggered for an AP affiliated with the AP MLD, the updated GTK/IGTK/BIGTK may be delivered to the non-AP MLD using the Group key handshake over any enabled link as defined in 12.7.7 (Group key handshake).